Vitamins & The Other Side Of The Story | Amoils.com

-If you live in the US, you may have noticed that there has been much written in the main stream press over the past few days about a study released by the Archives of Internal Medicine that followed some 40 000 women between the ages of 55 and 69 for nearly 20 years and which resulted in a conclusion that taking multivitamins was linked to a 2.4% increase in death for these older women.
+If you live in the US, you may have noticed that there has been much written in the main stream press over the past few days about a study released by the Archives of Internal Medicine.
+They followed some 40 000 women between the ages of 55 and 69 for nearly 20 years and which resulted in a conclusion that taking multivitamins was linked to a 2.4% increase in death for these older women.

 Although this study has been given massive coverage, it was a very generalized study with no doses, brands, quality or frequency of doses being reported.
 The vitamins mentioned in the reports were iron, vitamin B6, folic acid, magnesium, zinc and copper.